Krishal-p23/gridlock_hackathon2.0/README.md

 ## 13. Notes

-- Do NOT recompute target-based features during inference
+- Do NOT recompute any target-based encodings during inference
-- Ensure categorical consistency between train/test
-- Maintain artifact integrity for reproducibility
+- geohash_te must come only from training artifacts
+- Never use raw geohash statistics (mean/hour/weather splits) in production
+- Ensure identical feature order during training and inference
+- Any mismatch in categorical encoding will degrade performance significantly